 College: Dartmouth College and Stanford Graduate School of Business

-John Donahoe will be taking over as the CEO of Nike on Jan.
-13, 2020, and although he doesn?t have experience in the apparel industry, he?s a whiz in the tech world.
+John Donahoe took over as the CEO of Nike on Jan.
+13, 2020, and although he didn’t have experience in the apparel industry, he’s a whiz in the tech world.
 He recently was the president and CEO of ServiceNow, an enterprise cloud computing company, and was the president and CEO of eBay from 2008 to 2015.
-Donahoe earned a bachelor?s degree in economics from Dartmouth College and an MBA from Stanford University.
+Donahoe earned a bachelor’s degree in economics from Dartmouth College and an MBA from Stanford University.

 College: University of Massachusetts-Amherst, MIT, Fairleigh Dickinson University and Harvard University

-T-Mobile CEO John Legere has more than 30 years of experience in the telecommunications industry ? and he built his career on an impressive academic resume.
-According to his UMass alumni page, he earned a bachelor?s degree in business administration from UMass Amherst, a master?s degree as an Alfred P. Sloan Fellow at the Massachusetts Institute of Technology and an MBA from Fairleigh Dickinson University.
-He then completed Harvard Business School?s Management Development Program.
-Legere is worth $80 million, according to Celebrity Net Worth.
+T-Mobile CEO John Legere has more than 30 years of experience in the telecommunications industry — and he built his career on an impressive academic resume.
+According to his UMass alumni page, he earned a bachelor’s degree in business administration from UMass Amherst, a master’s degree as an Alfred P. Sloan Fellow at the Massachusetts Institute of Technology and an MBA from Fairleigh Dickinson University.
+He then completed Harvard Business School’s Management Development Program.

 College: Princeton University and Harvard University

 A self-made woman, Meg Whitman has a resume that would put most business leaders to shame.
-The former CEO of eBay and Hewlett-Packard, Whitman has a net worth of $3.7 billion, according to Forbes, and is the CEO of the new short-form video platform Quibi.
-She?s a member of Princeton University?s class of 1977 and earned an MBA from Harvard Business School.
+The former CEO of eBay and Hewlett-Packard, Whitman is the CEO of the new short-form video platform Quibi.
+She’s a member of Princeton University’s class of 1977 and earned an MBA from Harvard Business School.

 College: New Mexico State University

-Kevin Johnson ? who raked in over $13 million last year as the king atop a coffee throne ? began his career at Starbucks in 2009 and worked his way up the ranks to become CEO in 2017.
+Kevin Johnson — who raked in over $13 million in 2019 as the king atop a coffee throne — began his career at Starbucks in 2009 and worked his way up the ranks to become CEO in 2017.
 He previously worked at Microsoft and Juniper Networks.
-Johnson earned a bachelor?s in business administration at New Mexico State University.
+Johnson earned a bachelor’s in business administration at New Mexico State University.

 College: Northwestern University